 Going gluten-free?
 Meatless?
 Off the dairy?
 Whether you follow a certain way of eating for your health or another reason, there are things to know before removing food groups from your diet, such as dairy or grains that contain gluten.

-The amount you should eat each day will vary based on whether you’re a man or woman (and based on your age and activity level).
+According to the USDA, the amount you should eat each day will vary based on whether you’re a man or woman (and based on your age and activity level).
 To ensure you’re eating a healthy, balanced diet, choose a variety of foods from each group — and that’s possible even if you need to adjust your diet to support your health or for another reason.